 VILENS - Tightly Fused Multi-Sensor Odometry

 VILENS (Visual Inertial Legged/Lidar Navigation System) is a factor-graph based odometry algorithm that fuses multiple sources of measurements (IMU, vision, lidar and leg odometry) in a single consistent optimisation.
-This algorithm was designed by David Wisth, Marco Camurri, and Maurice Fallon at the Oxford Robotics Institute (ORI).
+This algorithm has been developed by David Wisth, Marco Camurri, Lintong Zhang and Maurice Fallon at the Oxford Robotics Institute (ORI).
 The papers describing this work are listed below.

 VILENS is entirely ROS-based, uses GTSAM as a back end optimiser and achieves results equivalent to VINS-Mono and OKVIS on the EUROC datasets as well as LOAM on relevant LIDAR datasets.
-Our front-end uses consumer grade cameras (RealSense D435i, T265) or a 3D LIDAR (Velodyne or Ouster) or a combination of both.
-If you are interested in using VILENS on your robot please contact the authors.
+Our front-end uses consumer grade cameras (RealSense D435i, T265), the SevenSense AlphaSense or a 3D LIDAR (Velodyne, Hesai or Ouster) or a combination of both.

-- D. Wisth, M. Camurri, S. Das and M. Fallon, “Unified Multi-Modal Landmark Tracking for Tightly Coupled Lidar-Visual-Inertial Odometry”, in arXiv, 2020.
+- D. Wisth, M. Camurri, S. Das and M. Fallon, “Unified Multi-Modal Landmark Tracking for Tightly Coupled Lidar-Visual-Inertial Odometry”, in IEEE Robotics and Automation Letters, 2021. pdf.
+ICRA Best Student paper finalist

 ICRA 2020: Preintegrated Velocity Bias Estimation to Overcome Contact Nonlinearities in Legged Robot Odometry